Brandon-Roff/Boiler-Plates/Docker/Media/Sonarr/README.md

 ## 🤝 Contributing

-If you would like to contribute to Sonarr, please check out the [contribution guidelines](https://github.com/Sonarr/Sonarr/blob/develop/.github/CONTRIBUTING.md).
+If you would like to contribute to Sonarr,[Donate Here!](https://sonarr.tv/donate).

 ## 📃 License